Home/Blog/Lifestyle/Diet/Uric Acid and Gout Diet: What to Eat, What to Avoid, and Why It Matters

 Yes, certain foods like cherries, berries, low-fat dairy, and whole grains are not only low in purines but also offer additional benefits in managing gout symptoms.
 Including a variety of these foods enhances the effectiveness of the diet.

-Can I follow a low-purine diet if I have other dietary restrictions or preferences?
+How can I follow a low-purine diet with food allergies or vegetarian preferences?

 Yes, a low-purine diet can be adapted to accommodate various dietary needs.
 A registered dietitian can help create a personalised plan considering individual preferences, allergies, or restrictions.